-Our most important finding is that the proposed changes in the capital rules would significantly boost the spreads that banks charge to corporate borrowers.
-The cost of Commercial Mortgages would also rise substantially while changes in lending rates to Residential Mortgages would be minor.
+Our most important finding is that the proposed changes in the capital rules would significantly boost the spreads that banks charge to Corporate and Specialised Lending borrowers.
 We also conclude that the changes would significantly improve the relatively competitive position of the Cantonal Banks vis-à-vis the two large Swiss banks.

-These implications run counter to policy lessons that one might draw from the recent crisis in which corporate loans were generally stable across many countries and residential mortgages contributed at least in the US to major instability.
-They are also inconsistent with recent concerns voiced by policy-makers in Switzerland about the dangers of an over-heating residential mortgage market.
+The increase in capital and cost of lending to Corporates runs counter to one of the policy lesson of the recent crisis in which corporate loans performed well in many countries while residential mortgages contributed, at least in the US, to major instability.
+They are also inconsistent with recent concerns voiced by policy-makers in Switzerland about dangers of over-heating in the residential mortgage market.8

-&lt;sup>7 In our results, we aggregate Raiffeisen with the Other SA Banks.
+7 In our results, we aggregate Raiffeisen with the Other SA Banks.

-&lt;sup>8For example, OECD (2012) (see page 12) discusses concerns of over-heating in the Swiss housing market.
-Brown and Guin (2013) examine the sensitivity of Swiss mortgage borrowers to interest rate and house price changes in the light of concerns about the stability of the market expressed by policy-makers.
-They find that
+8For example, OECD (2012) (see page 12) discusses concerns of over-heating in the Swiss housing market.
+Brown and Guin (2013) examine the sensitivity of Swiss mortgage borrowers to interest rate and house price

 One may note that the regulatory landscape for Swiss banks is evolving not just because of the rule changes discussed in this paper.
-Examples of other developments include the phased introduction of Basel leverage ratios, alterations in trading book regulations and the minimum Total Loss Absorbing Capacity (TLAC) rules recently proposed by the Financial Stability Board.
+Examples of other developments include the phased introduction of Basel leverage ratios, alterations in trading book regulations and the minimum Total Loss Absorbing Capacity (TLAC) rules.
 Here, we focus on the revised credit risk SA and its interaction with proposed capital floors since these changes have attracted relatively little attention and yet have the potential to alter very substantially the distribution and level of bank capital.